Ural Military District: History

 During the war years, over a hundred military educational institutions were deployed on the territory of the district, which trained a significant part of the command personnel of the active army for the front.

-There were formed, trained and sent to the front more than 1,5 thousand formations, formations and units.
+There were formed, trained and sent to the front more than 1.5 thousand formations, formations and units.

 In the pre–war years, a number of divisions were formed in the district, which showed themselves in battles with Nazi troops.

-At the beginning of November 1939, the formation with the headquarters in Perm of the 112th Infantry Division ended.
+At the beginning of November 1939, the formation with the headquarters in Perm of the 112th Rifle Division ended.
 In June 1941, the division became part of the formed 22nd Army.
-And in mid–June 1941, the 22nd Army, including the 112th Infantry Division, began to be redeployed to the Western Special Military District.
+And in mid–June 1941, the 22nd Army, including the 112th Rifle Division, began to be redeployed to the Western Special Military District.

 With the beginning of the war, the 112th Infantry Division took up defensive positions along the right bank of the Western Dvina River from Kraslava (Latvia) to Drissa (Belarus).

-The division entered into battle with German troops on 26 June 1941.
-The city of Kraslava passed from hand to hand three times.
-The intensity of the fighting is evidenced by the fact that in these battles, the division's fighters destroyed the first German general since the beginning of the war on the entire Soviet–German front.

 Then there were defensive battles in the north of Belarus, in the area of the Polotsk Fortified Region and near Nevel.

 At Nevel, the division was completely surrounded; less than 1/3 of the personnel managed to get out.

 The 112th Rifle Division, occupying a defensive zone on the right flank of the Western Front, held back the onslaught of superior enemy forces for more than three weeks.

 In 1940, the 153rd Infantry Division was created – later one of the first guards divisions in the country.
 It entered into a battle with the Nazi invaders on 5 July 1941 near the city of Vitebsk.
 Covering the city from the west, it held the front for 7 days in a 40 km wide area.
 The Germans of the 39th Motorized Corps repeatedly offered the personnel of the division and personally to the commander, Colonel Nikolai Gagen, an ethnic German, to surrender.
 However, the division kept the occupied line, and retreated only when, having broken through the defenses of neighboring units on the right and left, the enemy bypassed it from the flanks with large forces of infantry and tanks, and the division ran out of ammunition and weapons.
 The division left the encirclement on 5 August 1941.